10 April 2019

-Dr Gur will introduce the book, and this will be followed by three comments from:
+Dr. Gur will introduce the book, and this will be followed by three comments from:

-The event has been organised by Dr Maks Del Mar, and will be chaired by Dr Isobel Roele.
+The event has been organised by Dr. Maks Del Mar, and will be chaired by Dr. Isobel Roele.

-It is found that, although each of the above positions offers insight into the conundrum at hand, both suffer from significant flaws.
-These observations form the basis on which an alternative position is put forward and defended.
-According to this position, the existence of a reasonably just and well-functioning legal system constitutes a reason that fits neither into a model of ordinary reasons for action nor into a pre-emptive paradigm-it constitutes a reason to adopt an (overridable) disposition that inclines its possessor towards compliance with the system's requirements.
+These two positions are examined from several perspectives, such as justified disobedience cases, law's conduct-guiding function, and the phenomenology associated with authority.
+It is found that, although each of the above positions offers insight into the relation between law and practical reasons, they both suffer from significant flaws.
+These observations lay the basis on which, in the final part of the book, an alternative position is put forward and defended.
+On this position, the existence and operation of a reasonably just and well-functioning legal system constitutes some reasons that are neither ordinary reasons for action nor pre-emptive ones, but rather reasons to adopt an (overridable) disposition that inclines its possessor towards compliance with the system's requirements.